Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - We have two options to scan the log and find the PIDs:

-  1) The easy way, this requires an extra step where we write the provided script "scanSysmonEvents.sh" to the server, but it is much easier to read.
+  1) The easy way, this requires an extra step where we write the provided script "scanSyslog.sh" to the server, but it is much easier to read.
 The script can be ran with:

-          cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSysmonEvents.sh "3.212.197.166"
+          cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSyslog.sh "3.212.197.166"

   2) The hard way, this output is more difficult to read: